Victor Hernández Cruz

 In the 1970s, Cruz lived in the San Francisco Bay Area, where he emerged as a distinctive voice in the Nuyorican school of poets.
 Much of his work explores the relationship between the English language and his native Spanish, playing with grammatical and syntactical conventions within both languages to create his own bilingual idiom.

-Cruz is the author of numerous collections of poetry, most recently: In the Shadow of Al-Andalus (Coffee House, 2011), The Mountain in the Sea (2006) and Maraca: New and Selected Poems 1965-2000 (2001), which was selected for the shortlist of the Lenore Marshall Poetry Prize and the International Griffin Poetry Prize.
-His earlier works include: Panaramas (1997), Red Beans (1991), and Tropicalization (1976).
-He is also the editor of the anthology Paper Dance: 55 Latino Poets.
+Cruz is the author of numerous collections of poetry, most recently: In the Shadow of Al-Andalus (Coffee House Press, 2011); The Mountain in the Sea (Coffee House Press, 2006); and Maraca: New and Selected Poems 1965-2000 (Coffee House Press, 2001), which was selected for the shortlist of the Lenore Marshall Poetry Prize and the International Griffin Poetry Prize.
+His earlier works include: Panoramas (Coffee House Press, 1997); Red Beans (Coffee House Press, 1991); and Tropicalization (Reed & Cannon Co,1976).
+He is also the editor of the anthology Paper Dance: 55 Latino Poets (Persea, 2000).